Cusco hotels & toilets: what to expect when traveling in Peru

-- Cusco hotels and street noise: hotels located near the central plaza and on streets wide enough to accommodate vehicles with horns are likely to have street noise invade your room.
-Even hotels not on big, busy streets will be subject to urban noises including barking dogs and crowing roosters.
+Cusco hotels and street noise: hotels located near the central plaza and on streets wide enough to accommodate vehicles with horns are likely to have street noise that can be heard in your room.
+Even hotels not on big, busy streets will be subject to urban noises including barking dogs, crowing roosters & local late night revelry.
 When checking in, forgo the picturesque balcony perched over the cobbled streets and ask for a quiet room in the back.
 Most hotels have an interior courtyard and the rooms in the rear are likely to be the most quiet.
-Whip out ear plugs & dark eye mask & keep them on your bedside table in case you are awakened by braying animals or nearby revelry in the neighborhood.
+Whip out ear plugs & dark eye mask & keep them on your bedside table in case you are awakened by braying animals or loud floorwalkers and doorbangers.

-- Cusco hotels are dimly lit: Peruvians are practical when it comes lighting.
+Cusco hotels are dimly lit: Peruvians are practical when it comes lighting.
 You'll find switches on the wall, overhead fixtures and even bedside lamps and many times individual reading lights over each bed.
-But you will not find an abundance of light flooding every corner of the room.
+But don't expect an abundance of light flooding every corner of the room.
 Digging through a black-lined suitcase in the semi-darkness is the last thing you want to do after a busy day of sightseeing.
 The best solution is to bring a headlamp which gives you the freedom to use both hands and can also be used as a book light if you happen to have insomnia from the altitude and want to do something while you lie awake!

-- Limited outlets in Cuzco hotel rooms: So you have cameras, ipods, ipads & laptops.
+Limited outlets in Cuzco hotel rooms: So you have cameras, phones, devices & laptops.
 All of which need charging.
 And your hotel room might have 1 or 2 outlets in the room.
-And it's possible the only light fixture in the room is plugged in to valuable real estate.
+And it's possible the only light fixture in the room is plugged in to valuable wall outlet.
 Here's a link to a travel size power strip & surge protector It can accommodate 3 plug-in devices and has 2 USB ports.
 IMPORTANT NOTE: the power strip is 3-prong and you will need to carry a 2-prong adaptor. (maybe Belkin product developers will read this post & come up with a device that adapts to 3-prong or 2-prong outlets)

 We've covered all the basics for hotels and here's one final travel tip.
 There is only one restroom at Machu Picchu.
 It's located at the main entry to the ruins.
-They charge 1 sol to enter and we're happy to report there is plenty of paper and every toilet has a seat!
+They charge 2 soles to enter and we're happy to report there is plenty of paper and every toilet has a seat!
 Since visitors to Machu Picchu are no longer allowed to exit the ruins to use the toilet, then re-enter, I"m providing a link to get more info about how to plan your "toilet" strategy.